This document describes how to sanitize existing Gmail accounts by

 You can force an account to give up its corporate email address as follows:

-- Create a user account in Cloud Identity or G Suite that has the corresponding corporate email address.
+- Create a user account in Cloud Identity or Google Workspace that has the corresponding corporate email address.
 Because you don't want the managed user account to ever be used, assign a random password.

 - Delete the user account that you just created.

 By creating a conflicting account and immediately deleting the managed account, you leave the consumer account in a state where the owner has to rename the account.

 The owner of the affected account has two ways to sign in—by using the Gmail address or by using the corporate email address: